coleenquadros/configuration/docs/app-sre/sop/database/migrate-rds-instances.md

 Once you verified that the migrated RDS instance works as expected, you can delete the old one.

-1. Remove the old entry from `terraformResources`
+1. Remove the old entry from `externalResources`
-1. If the account has deletion enabled in `/aws/account-1.yml#enableDeletion`, the removal from `terraformResources` is sufficient to dispose the RDS instance
+1. If the account has deletion enabled in `/aws/account-1.yml#enableDeletion`, the removal from `externalResources` is sufficient to dispose the RDS instance
 1. ... if not, add a `deletionApprovals` entry to the source AWS account file.
 Pick an expirationDate that is just a bit in the future (e.g. 2 days)

 ```yaml